cdcrabtree/campushri/content/home/about.md

 # Welcome!

-College campuses have once again become a [battleground over human rights](https://www.washingtonpost.com/news/morning-mix/wp/2015/11/10/mizzou-protest-shows-colleges-are-once-again-becoming-civil-rights-battlegrounds/).
+College campuses have once again become a [battleground for human rights deabtes](https://www.washingtonpost.com/news/morning-mix/wp/2015/11/10/mizzou-protest-shows-colleges-are-once-again-becoming-civil-rights-battlegrounds/).

-CHRI ranks [320 nationally ranked American college campuses](#) based on the extent to which they support [human rights](#), such as free speech :speech_balloon: or the right to assembly :fist:.
+CHRI ranks [320 nationally ranked American college campuses :mortar_board:](#) based on the extent to which they support [human rights](#), such as free speech :loudspeaker: or the right to assembly :fist:.

-The inaugural rankings will be released in _Summer 2019_.
+The inaugural rankings :bar_chart: will be released in _Summer 2019_.
+We will also release the [raw data](#) and the software we developed to create it.

 If you're interesting in learning more, please sign up for [our mailing list :email:](#).